From volunteer to valued leader: Perla’s 29-year journey with SMRC

 Stepping through the door

-When Perla first arrived in Australia, she found herself caught in a familiar cycle—job applications knocked back for lack of “Australian experience.”
-So she decided to walk into the Migrant Resource Centre, now known as SMRC, and ask if she could volunteer.
+When Perla first arrived in Australia, she found herself caught in a familiar cycle—job applications knocked back for lack of ‘Australian experience’.
+So she decided to visit the Migrant Resource Centre, now known as SMRC, and ask if she could volunteer.

 Perla began volunteering at reception and was immediately struck by the warmth of the team.